Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Formal framework

-As previously stated, the definition of $V$, as given by \eqref{eq:VP} and \eqref{eq:VPf}, involves an approximation using simpler measures $V^\eps$, which can be obtained from the particle system discussed in Section \ref{sec:subpreli}.
-This approach is advantageous in providing an intuitive interpretation of the measure $V$ and its characteristics.
-Furthermore, the use of simpler measures is helpful in establishing properties of $V$, as they can first be proven for $V^\eps$ and then extended to $V$ by taking the limit as $\eps \to 0$.
-This methodology plays a crucial role in Section \ref{sec:nash}, where the main result of this work is presented.
-Nonetheless, $V$ can be defined directly without relying on the functions $V^\eps$.
+As we mentioned before, $V$ can be defined directly without relying on the functions $V^\eps$.
 Algorithm \ref{alg:proc} provides a way to compute $V$ directly.
 It is worth noting that this procedure removes agents belonging to delegation cycles from the system to ensure that the matrix $I-P_1$ is invertible.
 However, considering that entries of $V$ that correspond to agents belonging to cycles are be multiplied by zero in the last step, $V$ can be defined in terms of powers of the delegation matrix.
 Specifically, let $P \in \calP^n$ and $f\in \R^n$, then $V: \calP^n \times \R^n \to \R^n$ can be defined as:

 where $\Pt = P - diag((P_{11},...,P_{nn}))$.
 It should be noted that the value associated with node $n+1$ may be computed utilizing Theorem \ref{teo:conservation}, as stipulated in step 4 of Algorithm \ref{alg:proc}.